bassetmatt/leetcode/README.md

 My personal repo with some leetcode problems that I solved.\
 The files uploaded should be fine regarding license issues with leetcode

+## Code organisation
+- `problems/`: Code for a given problem
+- `scripts/`: Utility code to setup environments for new problems, downloads the description
+- `data/`: Templates, icons

+## List of problems
+- 1: Two Sum

 ## License
 <sup>
 Licensed under either of <a href="LICENSE-APACHE">Apache License, Version